Wildebeest creates the perfect present for new dog parents.10

 My Guilty Pleasures Are: Massage, massage, massage

 How I Deal with Dog Hair: Gave up trying to rein it in years ago.
-We exist peacefully with the balls of fur that reside in the corners, and aren’t going to worry until we can’t find Ed.
+We exist peacefully with the balls of fur that reside in the corners and somehow get into the oatmeal.

 What I Want to Be When I Grow Up: I still don’t know.
 This writing thing is pretty good, though.

 Oct 17, 2013 — Pit Bulls are not for the faint of heart, and that has a lot to do with how others perceive the dogs.